 - Student organizations, faculty, and staff may post advertisements digitally on the (3) TVs located in the Coffee Shop and Commons.
 Stetson urges its community to focus on environmental responsibility and would like offer an alternative option to posting paper flyers around campus.
-Please keep in mind that it will take at least 3 business days for the advertisement to appear on the digital billboards, and there is a maximum posting period of (1) week.
-You may reserve your space on the digital billboards by filling out the "Digital Billboard" form on OrgSync (https://orgsync.com/18517/forms/24495).
+Forms need to be submitted at least 3 business days for the advertisement to appear on the digital billboards, and there is a maximum posting period of (1) week.
+You may reserve your space on the digital billboards by filling out the "Digital Billboard" form on OrgSync.

 - Please send us your ad the following format:

 - PowerPoint (.pptx) file in 16:9 format - (16 width x 9 height).